 - Make an indentation (not a hole but press it) in the centre with your thumb

 - Repeat the same for all the balls.

-- After a few seconds, gradually badushas will start puffing up and float on the top.
-Please do not over load the pan while frying as they increase a bit in size.
+- Carefully slide-in the badusha.
+Do not over load the pan while frying as they increase a bit in size

 - Finally, dip the fried balushahis in warm sugar syrup for about a minute or 2.